 In these situations the homeowner has died "intestate" or without a written will and Texas laws will direct the final outcome.
-This is where an attorney and title company can be most helpful.
+This is a situation when an attorney and title company should be part of the process.
 In general the surviving spouse receives one-third of the deceased spouse's property and the remaining two-thirds is divided among the decedent's children.

 Q: What is a deed?

 It is the document that transfers ownership of real estate from the old owner to the new owner.
 It also contains a legal description of the property and is signed by the person transferring the property.

 A trust deed is also called a "deed of trust" and it differs from other types of deeds.
 It is not used to transfer property but rather it is hybrid version of a mortgage.
 A trust deed transfers title to real estate to a "trustee," usually a trust or title company.
 The trustee holds the real estate as security for the loan that was made to the buyer (borrower).
 When the buyer pays off the loan, the title is then transferred to him.
 The trustee has no powers unless the borrower defaults on the loan.
 In that case the trustee can foreclose on the property by selling it and paying the lender back from the proceeds.
 Foreclosure usually does not need court approval.